jarun/googler/README.md

 # News

+>**14 Sep, 2015**
+> - Fix issues with redirection and piping

 >**07 Sep, 2015**
-> - Change incremental search shortcut from `s` to `g`.
+> - Change incremental search shortcut from `s` to `g`

 >**06 Sep, 2015**
 > - Reconnect and retry on httplib.BadStatusLine exception.
-Connection is closed due to inactivity.
+Connection is closed due to inactivity

 >**04 Sep, 2015**
 > - Add incremental search